-You can expand or collapse the Job Preview, Job Summary, as well as the individual servers in the Servers panes.
+You can expand or collapse the Job Preview, Job Summary, and Servers panes.
+You can also collapse the individual servers in the Servers pane.

-- Do one of the following: - Click the arrow icon in the title bar of the pane to expand or collapse the window. - Click the plus sign or minus sign next to a server in the Servers list.
+- Do one of the following: - Click the arrow icon in the title bar of the Job Preview pane to expand or collapse the window. - Click the plus sign or minus sign next to a server in the Servers list. - To collapse the entire Servers pane to the left, click the arrow icon in the bottom-left bar. - To collapse the entire Job Summary pane to the right, click the arrow icon in the bottom-right bar.